'Russia Doesn't Have To Make Fake News': Biggest Election Threat Is Closer To Home

 Q. What do the platforms say they are looking out for in the coming weeks?

-SB: Facebook and Twitter are sounding the alarm over potential "hack and leak" operations like we saw in 2016.
+Bond: Facebook and Twitter are sounding the alarm over potential "hack and leak" operations like we saw in 2016.
 Just last week, the companies took down accounts connected to Kremlin-backed actors they said were involved in the leak of hacked emails from the Democratic National Committee and Hillary Clinton's campaign four years ago.

-The risk of disinformation and manipulation does not end on election day.
-The big question is: what will the platforms do to stop bad information from spreading in an information vacuum, if it takes days or even weeks for final election results?
+The risk of disinformation and manipulation does not end on Election Day.
+The big question is: What will the platforms do to stop bad information from spreading in an information vacuum, if it takes days or even weeks for final election results?

 "This is probably going to take a little bit longer to do the counting because of the increase in absentee ballots," Christopher Krebs, director of the U.S. Cybersecurity and Infrastructure Security Agency, said recently.
 "Have a little bit of patience."